haitchau01/haitchau01/README.md

 ## Hi there 👋
-🌱 I’m currently learning ...
+🌱 I’m currently learning API Core here! 😄😄😄😄
 <!--
 **haitchau01/haitchau01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.